 This balmy locale has the cure for my winter ails!
 The indoor water park has an adventure river, water-filled jungle gym, zero-depth entry pool and play area, indoor/outdoor spa, several water slides and an activity pool (think water basketball, obstacle course).
 Get there early to get some good seats and be prepared to spend a lot of money on some really bad food and overpriced blender drinks.
 Full-day Passes $45; Under 48” $35; Spectator Pass $20.
 Special pricing after 4pm available.
 Tickets must be booked in advance.
 For more info, visit cocokeyboston.com.

 Yes, that’s right.
 Castles.
 Made of ice.
-Open since early January at the Hobo Railroad, the Ice Castles are giant ice structures started by man and finished by nature.
+Open since mid-January, the Ice Castles are giant ice structures started by man and finished by nature.
 Covering a full acre of land, you feel like you’re actually inside the movie “Frozen” where everything around you is encased in gorgeous blue ice.
 Embedded in the ice are multi-colored lights making an evening visit pretty spectacular.
-I’m taking my kids tonight for the first time.
-Excited!
-Prices are $12.95 for kids 4-11 and $15.95 for everyone else 12+.
-Check out icecastles.com/lincoln for hours and additional info.
+Prices are $14.95 for kids 4-11 and $18.95 for everyone else 12+.
+Check out icecastles.com/new-hampshire for hours and additional info.